Back to Posts

 For Michigan-based companies, particularly those in defense contracting and healthcare sectors, several immediate concerns warrant attention:

 Colorado's requirements apply if you operate in that state or serve Colorado customers.
 High-risk AI systems making consequential decisions about employment, housing, healthcare, or financial services require impact assessments and documentation.
+The June 30, 2026, effective date gives businesses time to prepare compliance programs.

 California's transparency mandates apply if you do business in California or have AI systems accessible to California residents with significant user bases.
 If your AI-generated content reaches California users, disclosure requirements may apply.
+AB 2013's training data transparency requirements took effect Jan.
+1, 2026, while SB 942's detection tool requirements take effect Aug.
+2, 2026.

 Michigan's own regulations focus primarily on election integrity and deepfake protections through HB 5141, HB 5143, HB 5144, and HB 5145 (political deepfakes) and HB 4047 and HB 4048 (intimate deepfakes).
 The state's Civil Rights Commission has signaled interest in broader algorithmic discrimination protections similar to Colorado's approach.